-Each year, the Pipestone System awards a scholarship to a graduating high school senior who has been active in FFA and plans to pursue a career in agriculture.
+Each year, the Pipestone Management awards a scholarship to a graduating high school senior who has been active in FFA and plans to pursue a career in agriculture.
 This year’s winner plans to bring back the knowledge and experiences he gains from college to help his family’s farm and business continue to grow for generations to come.

-Collin Moeller, son of Mike and Jill Moeller of Pipestone, was awarded this year’s Pipestone System FFA Scholarship.
+Collin Moeller, son of Mike and Jill Moeller of Pipestone, was awarded this year’s Pipestone Management FFA Scholarship.
 He will receive $2000 towards his studies at South Dakota State University.
 Collin graduated in May from Pipestone Area High School.

 Collin plans to major in Agronomy and return to his family’s farm and business after college.
 The Moeller family raises wheat, soybeans and corn, and runs a cow/calf and beef feeder operation.
 Mike Moeller and his brother, Mark Moeller, own and operate Moeller Brothers Chemical in Pipestone.

 Collin was very active in FFA throughout high school.
 He served in multiple leadership positions, including chaplain, secretary and officer at large.
 He also participated on several competition teams, including Parliamentary Procedures, Dairy Foods, and Ag Sales.
 The Ag Sales team won the state competition and competed at the national level last year.